-A deposit for shares of N400million was made during year by the Lagos State Government towards the Recapitalization plan of the Company.
-This was included in equity as a result of the commitment by the Lagos State Government that it is strictly for purchase of shares.
+The Company received a total sum of N3.5billion from her core Shareholders, Lagos State Government, towards the recapitalisation plan of the Company.
+N400million of the deposit for share was received in 2020 while the balance of N3.1billion was received during the year on 4 January 2021.
+This was included in the equity as a result of the commitment by the Lagos State Government that the deposit is strictly for the purchase of shares.